-Clark College Foundation is following the lead of Clark College and local and national public health agencies to reduce the spread of the coronavirus.
-Thank you for understanding as we adjust to new ways of doing business during this dynamically changing period.
+Clark College Foundation is following the lead of Clark College and local and national public health agencies to reduce the spread of the novel coronavirus.
+Thank you for understanding.
 We are committed to ensuring your safety and protecting our employees.
+The office closure began on March 19, 2020.
 We will update this page as we have new information.

 What Clark College Foundation is doing

-- CCF is closed to the general public, but is available to answer all questions via phone and email, Monday-Friday, 9 a.m. to 5 p.m.
+- CCF is closed, but is available to answer all questions via phone and email, Monday-Friday, 8 a.m. to 5 p.m.

 - Contact us at email@example.com or 360-992-2301.

-- The foundation is part of the Incident Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during this virus outbreak.
+- The foundation is part of a Recovery Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during the virus outbreak.

 Get up-to-date information